Yubico/webauthn-sign-kem-extensions/README.md

 TODO: What about encryption export laws etc?
 Not new to YubiKey, but new to FIDO.

-Analogous to the `sign` extension, but outputting the result of a Key Encapsulation Mechanism (KEM) - for example, a Diffie-Hellman exchange - instead of a signature.
+Mostly analogous to the `sign` extension, but outputting the result of a Key Encapsulation Mechanism (KEM) - for example, a Diffie-Hellman exchange - instead of a signature.